Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-{\it Case Study 4: Decoding mood state from multi-site intracranial brain activity.} From intracranial ECoG signals and simultaneously collected self-reported mood state measurements over multiple days in 7 epilepsy patients, Sani et al. \cite{sani2018mood} developed a dynamic state-space model (SSM) framework to track the patients' mood state variations over time (Fig.~\ref{CaseStudy4}A).
-The modeling framework consists of unsupervised and supervised learning components (Fig.~\ref{CaseStudy4}B).
-The spectro-spatial features were extracted from the mood-predictive networks within the limbic brain region.
+{\it Case Study 4: Decoding mood state from multi-site intracranial brain activity.} From intracranial ECoG signals and simultaneously collected self-reported mood state measurements over multiple days in seven epilepsy patients, Sani et al. \citep{sani2018mood} developed a dynamic state-space model (SSM) framework to track the patients' mood state variations over time (Figure~\ref{CaseStudy4}A).
+The modeling framework consists of unsupervised and supervised learning components (Figure~\ref{CaseStudy4}B).
+The spectro-spatial features were extracted from the mood-predictive network within the limbic brain region.
 The neural decoders were also highly predictive of the immediate mood scaler (IMS) points at the population level.
 Furthermore, the same trained decoder could be used for mood state prediction across hours and days, and generalized across a wide range of IMS.
-In cross-validation, the decoders could predict IMS variations that covered 73\% and $33 \pm 7.2$\% of the total possible IMS range across 7 subjects and within individuals, respectively (Fig.~\ref{CaseStudy4}C).
-These results suggest that ML-based decoders can predict mood state variations from neural activity across multiple days of recordings in patients.
+In cross validation, the decoders could predict IMS variations that covered 73\% and $33 \pm 7.2$\% of the total possible IMS range across all seven subjects and within individuals, respectively (Figure~\ref{CaseStudy4}C).
+These results suggest that ML-based decoders can predict mood state variations from brain activity across multiple days of recordings in patients.